Compiled by Assistant Chief John Gall

-The Town of Batesburg-Leesville was consolidated in 1992 which merged the Batesburg and Leesville Fire Departments.
-Formal consolidation occurred when Tommy Shealy was named the first Batesburg-Leesville Fire Chief in December 1994.
+The following history (click on title above, then click download) is compiled from written and spoken words from over the years of the Batesburg and Leesville Fire Departments.
 The first town fire department is believed to be the Batesburg Fire Department organized around 1908, but fires occurred prior to this time and were fought by people in the community by using buckets.
-In addition, with the investment in the community by Middleburg Mills, a company fire department was created to protect the mill around this time.
+In addition, with the investment in the community by Middleburg Mills, a company fire department was created to protect the mill.
 How the mill fire company interfaced with the town is not fully known but it appears it first partnered with and then became part of the Batesburg Fire Department.
 The Leesville Fire Department formed later in 1913.

 1925 Foamite-Childs Engine